 Advantages of Organic Fertilizer

 - Organic fertilizers, besides releasing nutrients for plant’s growth also improves soil structure.
 The continuous application of organic fertilizers will improve water and nutrients retention of the soil and improve activities or beneficial soil organisms.

-- Organic fertilizers release nutrients slowly and so it is difficult to over fertilize and harm your plants.
+- They release nutrients slowly and so it is difficult to over fertilize and harm your plants.

 - You avoid the condition of the toxic build up of chemicals and salts.
 These chemicals and salts are not good for plants.
 Moreso, they can wash into nearby waters and underground waters, making them unhealthy for consumption by man or animals.

 - Organic fertilizers are environmentally friendly and sustainable.
 Also, they are renewable and biodegradable.